 - Start by pulling and tearing greens away from the stems.
 Take a hand full of greens, roll them up tightly lengthwise like a cigar.
 Cut them crosswise into 1/2-1 inch thick strips based on your preference of size.
 Smaller strips cook faster than bigger strips.
 We personally remove the stems but this is a personal decision.

-- Next, add greens to empty clean sink and wash them removing all grit, sand and debris thoroughly with lukewarm water until water becomes clear.
-Rinse water and repeat.
+- Next, add greens to empty clean sink and wash them removing all grit, sand and debris thoroughly with lukewarm water until water becomes clear then drain water, fill up again and repeat.

-- Once ham hock is almost tender, add greens, about 4-5 additional cups of water (or chicken stock for more flavor) or enough to just barely cover greens to the pot as well as the rest of the ingredients to the pot.
+- Once smoked meat is almost tender, add greens, about 4 additional cups of water or enough to just barely cover greens to the pot as well as the rest of the ingredients to the pot.
 This will become your pot likker.

-- Lower heat to medium and cook while partially covered for at least 2 hours or until completely tender.
+- Bring the heat back up to a boil then reduce heat to about medium or medium-low, and cook while partially covered for at least 2 hours or until completely tender.
+You are looking for the meat to be falling off the bone and most of the water evaporating leaving just a super concentrated flavorful pot likker.
+Taste the potlikker and see if it hits like you want it to.
 Most water should have evaporated by this point just having enough to barely cover the greens.
+Then serve it up boos!

 Video